Home | Blog Index | Blog Archives | Christianity & Faith Essays

 March 29: Central Missouri storms

-It was a somber mood during this day's chase after the news from Texas the day before.
+It was a somber mood during this day's expedition after the news from Texas the day before.
 I took a day off from work to go and watch storms as they encountered the warm front lifting through central Missouri during the evening hours.
 The day was a tornado bust, aside from some nice lightning.
 The best I saw was this lowering back in the rain in between two storms west of Rolla:

 Some good lightning here as well (frames from video):

 This display continued after darkness fell.
-But, thanks to having to work Thursday morning before yet another Midwest chase day, I elected to go home instead of staying to capture stills.
+But, thanks to having to work Thursday morning before yet another Midwest expedition day, I elected to go home instead of staying to capture stills.
 I didn't have much motivation to begin with.

 March 30: Southern Illinois severe storms